-Reversing this decline in water quality is dependent on the replacement of existing cesspools and septic systems with new nitrogenreducing technologies also referred to as Innovative and Alternative Onsite Wastewater Treatment Systems (IA OWTS, or IA).
-When properly designed, sited, installed, managed, and maintained, these IA systems provide a environmentally cost-effective and alternative to sewers in areas that are outside Department of Health Services sewer areas.
-These systems designated significantly reduce nitrogen, biochemical oxygen demand and total suspended solids, before being discharged below grade to leaching structures.
+Reversing this decline in water quality is dependent on the replacement of existing cesspools and septic systems with new nitrogen-reducing technologies also referred to as Innovative and Alternative Onsite Wastewater Treatment Systems (IA OWTS, or IA).
+When properly designed, sited, installed, managed, and maintained, these IA systems provide a cost-effective and environmentally sound alternative to sewers in areas that are outside designated sewer areas.
+These systems significantly reduce nitrogen, biochemical oxygen demand and total suspended solids, before being discharged below grade to leaching structures.